 Lesley Breen Withrow’s art feels like the perfect match for your text.
 The sweetness, the charm, the extra special details.
 What was your reaction when you saw the art for the first time?

 Oh, I was extremely professional.
 For about two seconds.
 Then the tears started.
 Followed by ugly crying.
 Lesley Breen Withrow poured my heart right onto the pages.
 How’d she do that?
 It felt like magic.
 It still does.
 I bet it always will.
 I’ll honestly never be able to thank her, or Beach Lane, enough.
 Gah!
 I’m going to cry again. . .

 If you had one key piece of advice for writers, what would it be?

-I was lucky enough to be at the 2009 NY SCBWI Conference when Jay Asher was a keynote speaker.
-He shared a tip, but I felt like it was a secret, spoken directly to me: Write.
+I was lucky enough to be at the 2009 NY SCBWI Conference where one of the keynote speakers shared shared a tip with the crowd, but I felt like it was a secret, spoken directly to me: Write.

 I walked out of the ballroom newly inspired.
 Until that point, I had only ever attempted to write picture book texts.
-Thanks to Jay Asher, I wrote and sold my first personal essay.
+Thanks to that keynote speaker, I wrote and sold my first personal essay.
 And just like that, I was a writer – a validated, getting-paid-for-my-work writer.
 Finally!

 I learned a lot form the newspaper, magazine, and on-line editors who acquired my writing.
 Collecting confidence with each acceptance was fun, too.